“Moundmen, moldmen, the lumpen gristly bold,

 Brogs are an asexual species and each individual can seed 3-7 new Brogs.
 The species gestate in pods which grow in soil or water and the length of gestation is 1-3 months, reaching maturity at a year if they survive.
 This large brood size and rapid growth would generally present an ecological problem but mortality is high.
 They are easily tired, generally stupid, not particularly durable, and territorial and fratricidal to the point of self defeating.
 Skulks also frequently come into conflict with apex and mesopredators and more aggressive herd animals such as cervids, bovids and pachyds, competitions they often lose.

-Brog are omnivorous opportunists, typically surviving on vegetation and scavenged kills, no doubt owing to their smell, but they are known to attack human camps and settlements.
+Brog are omnivorous opportunists, typically surviving on vegetation and scavenged kills, no doubt owing to their smell, but they are known to attack human camps and settlements en mass.
 Depending on the number of Stinkers in a wallow they can present a considerable threat.

 The species demonstrates a very basic intelligence.
 Careful observation suggests that they possess a rudimentary language, primarily physical, and entirely indecipherable to humans.
 They are also simple tool users, wielding bludgeons, sharpened sticks and rocks when anticipating a battle.
 They have even been known to construct traps in the form of pits and rockfalls.
 This apparent demonstration of intelligence and communication seems highly limited; captured specimens have proven impossible to domesticate, emitting only unpleasant screeching and bellowing sounds and failing to respond to even the most careful interactions.
 Skulk bodies decompose rapidly upon death, making their study difficult and onerous.